Quasaur/thoughts/content/THOUGHTS/ISLAM.md

 ---
-creationdate: 2022-09-14
-creationdatetime: 21:27
-zettelkasten: 202209142127
+title: "Thought: ISLAM"
+draft: false
-aliases: [Muslim Religion, Antichrist]
+aliases:
+- "Thought: Muslim Religion"
+- "Thought: Antichrist"
 ---
-# ISLAM
+# Thought: ISLAM
+> [!Thought]
-There is NO harmony possible between The Gospel of Jesus Christ (which is the only Barrier between humanity and The Lake of Fire) and the Religion of Mohammed.
+> There is NO harmony possible between The Gospel of Jesus Christ (which is the only Barrier between humanity and The Lake of Fire and Sulfur) and the Religion of Mohammed.

 ## Dataview
 ptopic:: [[topic-RELIGION]]
 type:: #type/thought
-title:: "ISLAM"
+title:: "Thought: ISLAM"
 level:: 4
 social:: [ #islam #religion #antichrist #demonic #deception ]